Enterprise / Corporate Deployment How-To for IT Administrators

 - The installer will automatically uninstall previous versions before installing the new one.

-- When users open PowerPoint after the upgrade, they’ll be prompted to sign in with their Office Timeline account to activate.
+- When users open PowerPoint after the upgrade, they’ll be prompted to log in with their Office Timeline account to activate.

 Tip: For a seamless transition, ensure that all users have active Office Timeline accounts before the deployment.
-Assigned licenses in the Subscriptions page will automatically be recognized upon sign-in.
+Assigned licenses in the Subscriptions page will automatically be recognized upon log in.

-If you’re upgrading from an ABL-enabled release (v10.0 or newer), deployment is even simpler:
+If you’re upgrading from an older release (v10.0 or newer), deployment is even simpler:

 - You can deploy the new MSI directly.
 The installer automatically replaces the existing version.